satyamshorrf/satyamshorrf.com/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT) [![Vercel Status](https://img.shields.io/badge/deploy-building-brightgreen)](https://vercel.com/your-team-name/your-project-name/deployments)

-This is the source code for my personal website, built using **Gatsby**, **React**, and **Node.js**.
+This is the source code for my personal website, built using **React**, and **Node.js**.
 The project is a custom implementation tailored to my specific needs and preferences.
 Below is some important information regarding the use and limitations of this repository.

 ---